July 6–July 19, 2014

 A Typical Day

 During the day, you'll move between your classroom and a variety of local sites.
-On campus, you'll work in the Smith College Archives—which houses one of the world's largest collections of women's history documents—and the Smith College Museum of Art.
-You'll also take field trips to places like Old Sturbridge Village and stops on the underground railroad, and learn to perform 19th-century "women's work," like cooking over a hearth.
+On campus, you'll work in the Smith College Archives, which houses one of the world's largest collections of women's history documents.
+You'll also work in the Smith College Museum of Art, as well as Smith's historic clothing collection, the rare book and manuscript collection and the botanic garden.
+You'll also take field trips to other locations, including museums, archives and cemeteries.

-After classes are over, you'll participate in a variety of activities.
-You might take a lesson in 19th-century dance, go on a historic ghost walk or join other Smith summer program students for organized athletic and artistic activities.
+Once classes are over, you'll participate in a variety of activities.
+You might take a lesson in 19th-century dance, go on a storied ghost walk or join other Smith summer program students for organized athletic and artistic activities.